Interveners: Who are they? Why are they critical for individuals with deafblindness?

 Michigan Assistive Technology Program

 Michigan's Assistive Technology provides the state leadership activities of public awareness and training.
-Primarily, public awareness is provided through this web site, our
+Primarily, public awareness is provided through their web site and their work with

 Michigan's Centers for Independent Living to help increase their capacity for provision of information and assistance about assistive technology.